ChangLab/ATACPrimerTool/How_to_design_normalization_controls.md

 python pipelines/FindNormPeaks.py -O APT_practice/ -S NormPeaks -G hg38 -I test_data/ENCODE_bams -gs hs
 ```

 The normalization peak pipeline output will be located in the `APT_practice/NormPeaks` directory.
 Output files containing normalization peaks and their annotations will be in the `FindNormPeaks_ouput` directory.
 Output generated includes `norm_peaks.bed`, a list of low variance peaks in bed format.
+The normalized counts for each sample are listed after the MergePeakID.
+The last column is the coefficient of variation for that peak.
 Peak annotation information will also be provided in the `norm_peaks_annotated.txt` file.
 For our uses, we select peaks at promotors of genes known to be ubiquitously expressed to increase the likelihood that the selected normalization peaks will work for samples beyond those used as input.

 **Note:** The output generated using the test data is not a list of valid normalization peaks due to filtering of input files.
 See [test_out/NormPeaks/norm_peaks_annotated.txt](test_out/NormPeaks/norm_peaks_annotated.txt) for a list of normalization peaks generated when run with full size input files.